-New Child Safe Standards apply in Victoria.
+Child Safe Standards apply in Victoria.
 The Victorian Government has zero tolerance for child abuse and is committed to ensuring the safety of children and takes deliberate steps to protect children from physical, sexual, emotional, psychological, and cultural abuse, and neglect and create a culturally safe environment for all children.

-Organisations operating in Victoria, including community-based organisations, that provide service or facilities where children are involved are required to meet new Child Safe Standards from the beginning of 2017.
+Organisations operating in Victoria, including community-based organisations, that provide service or facilities where children are involved are required to meet Child Safe Standards.
 More information on the child safe standards can be found on the Commission for Children and Young People website.